austinhuang0131/mstdn-party-plus/docs/rules.md

 > Do not share intentionally false or misleading information

 Anything that has been debunked by *proven facts* is fair game.
-Here the "intentionally" matters; in an armed conflict, for example, the absence of neutral fact-checking means most things are speculations and thus neither one who casts doubt on those speculations, nor one who reiterates them is, by itself, violating *this* rule (though an armed conflict is likely not a neutral example as those to engage in either may violate other rules).
+Here the "intentionally" matters; in an armed conflict, for example, the absence of neutral fact-checking means most things are speculations and thus neither one who casts doubt on those speculations, nor one who reiterates them is, by itself, violating *this* rule (though an armed conflict is likely not a neutral example as those who engage in either often violate other rules in the process).

 ## Bots

-I do apply quite a lot of leeway in enforcing this rule.

 > Bots must be marked as bots in their profile preferences, and automated posts should be unlisted (exceptions apply).